ramyaswati/Conde-Nest-sample-app/README.md

 2020-11-27 17:23:44    INFO    The application has been deleted successfully.
 ```

-## Single-container configurations using Docker
+## Single-container configurations using Docker :whale2:
 We previously learned how to deploy simple web apps using `Node.js` as the platform.
 It's okay and all, but what if we can ship our entire `config` together with our `code`?
-Enter `Elastic Beanstalk :seedling:` and `Docker :whale2:`!
+Enter `Elastic Beanstalk` and `Docker`.

 Time to containerize our app! :package:

 ### 0. Test sample app locally with Docker
 Checkout `dockerized` branch then run the ff. commands.
-Here's a brief `Docker` crash course:
+Here's a brief **Docker crash course**:
 ```bash
 # To check for running containers
 (dockerized) $ docker ps